The Walking Drum: Plot summary

-Locked in his quarters, Kerbouchard finds the rope has been removed from his pack.
+Locked in his quarters, Kerbouchard finds that the rope was removed from his pack.
 Unable to escape, he speaks out his window to a guard, hoping that Sinan's spies will report his presence, and that Sinan will want to meet with an alchemist and physician such as himself.
-The next morning, after mixing the saltpeter, charcoal, and sulfur from his saddlebags, repacking the resulting powder, and mixing several preparations from the herbs, he is confronted by Mahmoud and provokes him.
-Brought before Sinan, Mathurin reveals to him some of the details of his past that Mahmoud had kept secret and broaches the subject of alchemy, hoping to be kept around a little longer.
-Promising to see him later, Sinan sends him back to his quarters and also sends a copy of a book he had requested of Ma'sud Kahn in Tabriz.
+The next morning, after mixing saltpeter, charcoal, and sulfur from his saddlebags, repacking the resulting powder, and mixing preparations from the herbs, he is confronted by Mahmoud and provokes him.
+Brought before Sinan, Mathurin reveals some of the details of his past that Mahmoud had kept secret and broaches the subject of alchemy, hoping to be kept around longer.
+Promising to see him later, Sinan sends him back to his quarters and also sends a copy of a book he requested of Ma'sud Kahn in Tabriz.

 Mathurin does get to see Sinan for most of a day, performing alchemy experiments and exchanging ideas.
-Afterward, Mahmoud comes for him with armed guards and escorts him (along with his bags, which contains his surgery equipment) to a surgical room, telling him that he has been brought to Alamut on an errand of mercy to save a slave's life, by making him a eunuch.
+Afterward, Mahmoud approaches with guards and escorts him (along with his bags, which contains his surgery equipment) to a surgical room, saying that he was brought to Alamut on an errand of mercy to save a slave's life, by making him a eunuch.
 The slave is his father.
-Pretending to cooperate, Mathurin covertly cuts his father's bonds with a scalpel then, spilling boiling water on some of the guards, draws his sword and engages the remaining guards.
-Other soldiers, presumably those of Sinan, break into the room, and Mathurin and his father escape down the corridor and through an aqueduct into the hidden valley.
+Pretending to cooperate, Mathurin cuts his father's bonds and fights the guards.
+When more soldiers, presumably those of Sinan, arrive, Mathurin and his father escape through an aqueduct into the hidden valley.